Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

 Please note that the figures above only pertain to general damages, the compensation paid for the physical aspects of an injury.
 Special damages will always be unique to each claim.

 Attempting to claim compensation for a personal injury against a company that has ceased trading or gone into liquidation is a tricky proposition.
 The likelihood of successfully claiming is lower than claiming against a company that is still operating.
-If you don’t manage to make a claim, then the legal fees you have paid will be lost.
+If you don’t manage to make a claim, then your legal fees will disappear.

-We offer another option, one that protects you from any more financial loss following a personal injury at work.
-We offer a No Win No Fee liquidation claims service.
+We offer another option, one that protects you from any more financial loss.
+This is our No Win No Fee liquidation claims service.
 What this means is that you don’t pay us anything unless we actually win compensation for you.
 If we fail, you don’t pay us a penny.
-So, you really have nothing to lose.
+So, you really have nothing to lose with your claim against a dissolved company.

-We have plenty of experience in securing personal injury compensation from companies that have ceased trading or gone into liquidation for our clients.
-You will need legal help to make such a claim, and the fact we offer a No Win No Fee service to do this makes us a logical choice.
+We have plenty of experience in securing personal injury compensation in cases like these.
+You will need legal help, and our No Win No Fee service makes us a logical choice.

-We will always aim to get you the most compensation possible, and we will always keep you updated and answer any questions you have about the status of your claim.
-We use simple English and not legal jargon to do this, making it easy for you to understand what is happening at all times.
+We will aim to get the most compensation, and we will answer any questions you have about your claim.
+And we use simple English and no legal jargon, making it easy for you to understand what is happening.

-If so, then please contact us on 0800 073 8804, and we will arrange a free legal consultation to assess your case.
-We will tell you whether we believe you have a valid cause to make a claim and whether we think you could successfully sue the company that has recently closed.
-If you would prefer not to call us directly, you can use the web chat feature of this page, or email us and we will contact you back.
+You can call 0800 073 8804, and we will arrange a free legal consultation to assess your case.
+We will identify if you have a valid claim to successfully sue the company.
+Alternatively, you can use the web chat feature, or email us and we will contact you back.

 Making a claim against a dissolved company or a company in liquidation- FAQs